cicerocamargo/CombineIntro/README.md

     rootView.infoLabel.text = state.infoText(formatDate: formatDate)
     rootView.infoLabel.textColor = state.infoColor
     rootView.redactedOverlay.isHidden = !state.isRedacted

-    view.setNeedsLayout()
 }
 ```

-The fact that the state is refreshing also controls the animation of the `rootView.activityIndicator`, as we mentioned before, so let's replace thi if-else on `updateView(state:)` with another subscription to `isRefreshingPublisher` in `viewDidLoad()`:
+As we mentioned before, `state.isRefreshing` also controls the animation of the `rootView.activityIndicator`, so let's replace this if-else on `updateView(state:)` with another subscription to `isRefreshingPublisher` in `viewDidLoad()`:

 ```
 isRefreshingPublisher